-- school and the date upon which the student is expected to return to school. - Student must provide medical documentation or attestation stating the student must be available to care for the family member and the date the student is expected to return to school. - Jury Duty: Students selected to serve on a jury are eligible to request a LOA.
+- Military Duty: Student must provide military orders/documentation. - Serious injury or illness: - Student must provide medical documentation or attestation stating the student is unable to attend school and the date upon which the student is expected to return to school. - Student must provide medical documentation or attestation stating the student must be available to care for the family member and the date the student is expected to return to school. - Death in the immediate family: Student must provide documentation such as a death certificate or obituary. - Maternity: Student must provide medical documentation stating the amount of time required for maternity leave. - Jury Duty: Students selected to serve on a jury are eligible to request a LOA.
 Students must provide official court documents stating the time of service required of the student prior to a LOA being granted. - Extenuating circumstances: Students encountering other extenuating circumstances not listed above may apply for a LOA by providing documentation of the circumstances.
-The determination of whether these circumstances are appropriate grounds for a LOA are at the discretion of the College. - Class size limitations: the Vocational Nursing program may deny LOA requests in the second term of the program at the discretion of the VN Director of Nursing and Executive Director/Campus Dean. (not applicable to military students) - The College will provide students with a tentative schedule based on the estimated return date.
-Schedules cannot be guaranteed and students may have to return to a different session depending on course availability.
+The determination of whether these circumstances are appropriate grounds for a LOA are at the discretion of the College.